 It is my habit to make my lunch hour my own personal “Lunch and Learn” activity.
-As I work from an office in my home, I typically take a break from work to enjoy lunch seated at my kitchen counter, reading a book.
+As I work from an office in my home, I typically take a break from work to enjoy lunch seated at my kitchen island, reading a book.

 So it’s appropriate that, while reading Curious, by Ian Leslie, I came across this information:

 Being epistemically curious is a crucial condition of feeling fulfilled and alive.